 Sit for the NC CPA exam

-Once you receive your NTS you should contact Prometrics to schedule your test or tests.
-You will be allowed four hours to complete each exam section; they may be taken in any order.
-You must score a minimum of 75 percent on each exam section and may retake any section you do not pass.
-The only requirement is that you pass all four sections within an 18 month period.
+Once CPA candidates receive the NTS, they should contact Prometrics to schedule the CPA Exam.
+You will be allowed four hours to complete each CPA Exam section; they may be taken in any order.
+You must score a minimum of 75 percent on each exam section to pass the CPA Exam and may retake any section you do not pass.
+The only requirement to pass the CPA exam is that you pass all four sections within an 18 month period.

 Prometrics has test centers in the following North Carolina cities:

-There are additional testing centers in South Carolina and Virginia and you may choose any location that is convenient to you.
+There are additional testing centers in South Carolina and Virginia and CPA candidates may choose any location that is convenient to them.

-You should plan on arriving an hour early for your CPA exam.
-You must have your NTS and valid photo ID in order to gain entry, and these are the only items that you will be allowed to take into the testing room.
-Prometrics will provide a secure locker for your other personal items.
+CPA candidates should plan on arriving an hour early for the CPA Exam.
+CPA candidates must have a NTS and valid photo ID in order to gain entry, and these are the only items that will be allowed into the testing room.
+Prometrics will provide a secure locker for CPA candidates other personal items.

-You'll receive your exam scores via mail during the tabulation month after you take the test: March, June, September, or December.
+CPA candidates receive CPA Exam scores via mail during the tabulation month after they take the test: March, June, September, or December.
 Although the scores are sent by mail they will be available online first.
 Both NASBA and the NC Board also post score release information on their Twitter and Facebook pages.
+Now you are on your way to becoming a CPA.

-Before you can become a licensed CPA you'll also need to acquire on the job experience.
-In North Carolina there's a standard requirement of one year of experience but there are six options accepted:
+Before you can become a CPA you'll also need meet the on the job experience requirements.
+In North Carolina there's a standard requirement of one year of experience for becoming a CPA but there are six options accepted:

 - One year in public accounting practice under the supervision of a licensed CPA